Presentation: Patient with a family history of renal cancer

 Identifying those at risk of a genetic condition

-- Flags for an increased risk above the general population, including underlying genetic diagnosis, include:
+- Flags for an above-population risk include:

 - bilateral or multifocal renal cancer, regardless of age; and